atmelcorp/atmel-software-package/examples/qspi_flash/TESTING.md

 # Objectives
 ------------
-This example aims to test QSPI.
+This example aims to test SPI-NOR memories.

 # Example Description